johnx25bd/os-blogs/drafts/automated-data-downloads/README.md

 ## Unlocking value by improving access

 The OS Data Hub APIs are the result of a major effort at Ordnance Survey to make our National Geographic Database easier to access than ever before.
 A broad range of users in Great Britain - from civil servants to NGO workers, academic researchers, entrepreneurs and large companies - could enhance the quality and efficiency of their work with the insights they could derive from OS data.
-We're working hard to make sure the path to data-driven decisionmaking is as short as possible.
+We're working hard to make sure the path from data to decisionmaking is as short as possible.
 Automated data downloads are one of the ways we're doing that.

-If you use OS data and want to learn if the OS Data Hub APIs could help, or think that having access to a high resolution dataset with over 500 million features in Britain might be useful - sign up for the OS Data Hub, or reach out on Twitter to [@OrdnanceSurvey](https://twitter.com/ordnancesurvey)r.
+If you use OS data and want to learn if the OS Data Hub APIs could help, or think that having access to a high resolution dataset with over 500 million features in Britain might be useful - sign up for the OS Data Hub, or reach out on Twitter to [@OrdnanceSurvey](https://twitter.com/ordnancesurvey).